Spin alignment of vector mesons from quark dynamics in a rotating medium: Introduction

 \section{Introduction}

 Relativistic heavy-ion collision experiments provide a platform for studying quantum chromodynamics (QCD) matter under extreme conditions.
-It has been expected that quark gluon plasma (QGP) can be created through heavy ion collisions (HICs)~\cite{BRAHMS:2004adc}.
+It has been expected that quark-gluon plasma (QGP) can be created through heavy-ion collisions (HICs)~\cite{BRAHMS:2004adc}.
 In a specific case, a non-central collision, QGP is created with a large orbital angular momentum (OAM) at a range of $10^{4}-10^{5}\hbar$~\cite{Becattini:2007sr,Jiang:2016woz,Deng:2016gyh}.
 Meanwhile, a strong magnetic field can reach the magnitude of $10 m_{\pi}^{2}$ at the initial time of the HICs and evolves with time~\cite{Kharzeev:2007jp,Skokov:2009qp,Deng:2012pc}.
 The magnitude of the magnetic field decays severely while the averaged angular velocity still maintains its magnitude along the axis which is perpendicular to the reaction plane~\cite{Jiang:2016woz}.
-Therefore, the effects of a rotating medium will play significant roles on QCD phase diagram, dilepton production rate and spin polarization.
+Therefore, the effects of a rotating medium will play significant roles in the QCD phase diagram, dilepton production rate and spin polarization.

 Spin alignment of vector meson $\phi$ and $K^{*0}$ has been one of the intriguing topics in HICs.
 Experimental evidence suggests that spin density matrix element $\rho_{00}$ has a remarkable deviation from $1/3$~\cite{ALICE:2019aid,STAR:2022fan}.
 ALICE collaboration has measured $\rho_{00}$ for $K^{*0}$ and $\phi$ meson at $\sqrt{s_{NN}}=2.76$ TeV in Pb-Pb collisions~\cite{ALICE:2019aid}, and a negative deviation from $1/3$ at lower transverse momentum has been reported.
 STAR collaboration had measured $\rho_{00}$ between $\sqrt{s_{NN}}=11.5$ and $200$ GeV in Au-Au collisions~\cite{STAR:2022fan}.
-In this collision energy range, a positive deviation form $1/3$ is reported for $\rho_{00}$ of vector meson $\phi$, which can be explained by a $\phi$-meson field \cite{Sheng:2019kmk}.
+In this collision energy range, a positive deviation from $1/3$ is reported for $\rho_{00}$ of the vector meson $\phi$, which can be explained by a $\phi$-meson field \cite{Sheng:2019kmk}.

 In fact, spin alignment is a multifactorial phenomenon in heavy ion collisions.
 Theoretical researchers have developed a quark coalescence model to explain the contribution from the vorticity and magnetic field ~\cite{Yang:2017sdk,Sheng:2020ghv}.
 Furthermore, other physical mechanisms also contribute to the spin alignment, such as turbulent color fields\cite{Muller:2021hpe}, local vorticity\cite{Xia:2020tyd}, glasma fields\cite{Kumar:2023ghs}, and gradient corrections in the medium for vector mesons\cite {Li:2022vmb,Wagner:2022gza}.